jlee92603/BrainTumor_CNN_Model/README.md

 When compiling the model, the metrices Recall is used.
 Recall metrics focuses on capturing as many true positives and are usually used when the false negatives are costly.
 In this case, true positives are the result of the model predicting the existence of brain tumor when the patient actually has brain tumor, while false negatives are prediction that there is no brain tumor when the patient actually has brain tumor.
 The false negatives, in this scenario, are costly because predicting that the patient does not have tumor when they actuall do lets the tumor go unnoticed and untreated.
 Hence, we want to maximize the Recall value.

 Another hyperparaeter used consistently for all the models is the loss function.
 The loss function 'categorial crossentropy' is used.

+Additionally, ModelCheckpoint is used as a callback.
+This callback allows us to save the model of the epoch with the highest validation recall value (the best performing model) and test that model on the testing data.
 ```
 # compile CNN model
 def compileModel(model, filepath, optimizer=Adam(learning_rate=0.001), loss='categorical_crossentropy', metrics=[keras.metrics.Recall()], shuffle=False):